 First, The Bad News – What Doesn’t Work…

 Twist and Tape.
 Nope.
-This results in the cables eventually snapping, and to cover the taped joints involves a bandage of tape the size of a child’s little finger.
+This results in the cables eventually snapping due to bending stress, or corroding.
+To cover the taped joints involves a bandage of tape the size of a child’s little finger.
 Far too bulky.
-Then the tape dries out and falls off…
+Then the tape dries out and falls off.
+Finally, if exposed to damp, the cable corrodes and causes problems….
+Take a look at this horror photo…

 Mains Wiring Block Terminals?
 The plastic things with screw tops.
 Either they are too big, and don’t grip the cable, or too small and too fiddly to fit.
 They are nowhere near as quick and effective as “punch-down” connectors.
-And they look ghastly.
+They look ghastly.

 Car-Type Bullet Connectors.
 Actually, BT used to use something very similar to these, but they still need to be of good quality and have the correct tool to work well.
-And be crimped up correctly.
+They need to be crimped up correctly.
 Possible but not advisable.
-There are better ways to effecive phone wiring repair
+There are better ways to effective phone wiring repair

 Solder.
 Well, if you have the patience… But you still have to insulate the joint with something.

 So, I’ve seen almost all of these type of phone wiring repair fail.
-Or, even worse, when you come to work on them, putting them right takes a long, long time, and the customer thinks you’re from “Mr Bean Telecom” because you are taking so long over one tiny joint or box.
+Or, even worse, when you come to work on them, putting them right takes a long, long time.
+The customer thinks you’re from “Mr Bean Telecom” because you are taking so long over one tiny joint or box.
 If only they knew…

 Now, The Good News – What works?